Localization of smooth p-power torsion representations of GL_2(Q_p): Introduction

 In order to make a precise statement, we introduce some notation.
 Let $\cO$ denote the ring of integers in a finite extension $E$ of $\Q_p$ and let $\cA$ denote the category of smooth representations of $\GL_2(\Q_p)$ on $\cO$-modules on which $p$ acts locally nilpotently, and which have a central character equal to some fixed character $\zeta: \Q_p^{\times} \to \cO^{\times}$.
 Let~$\F$ denote the residue field of~$\cO$.

-Let $X$ denote a chain of projective lines over $\F$ with ordinary double points, of length $(p \pm 1)/2$ (where the sign is equal to $- \zeta(-1)$).
+Let $X$ denote a chain of projective lines over $\F$ with ordinary double points, of length $(p- \zeta(-1))/2$.
 Our definition of~$X$ is motivated by the mod~$p$ semisimple local Langlands correspondence for~$\GL_2(\Q_p)$ due to Breuil~\cite[Defn.\ 1.1]{BreuilGL2II}.
 Indeed, one can think of~$X$ as a moduli space of semisimple representations $\rhobar:G_{\Qp}\to\GL_2(\Fpbar)$, with the intersection points of the $\Pone$s corresponding to irreducible representations.
-It then follows from Pa\v{s}k\={u}nas' results~\cite{MR3150248} that the blocks in the subcategory~$\cA^{\ladm}$ of locally admissible representations with central character~$\zeta$ are in bijection with the closed points of~$X$.
+It then follows from Pa\v{s}k\={u}nas's results~\cite{MR3150248} that the blocks in the subcategory~$\cA^{\ladm}$ of locally admissible representations with central character~$\zeta$ are in bijection with the closed points of~$X$.

-Given a closed subset $Y$ of $X$ with open complement $U:=X\setminus Y$, we let $\cA_Y$ denote the subcategory of $\cA$ consisting of those representations all of whose irreducible subquotients lie in blocks corresponding to closed points of $Y$.
-The subcategory~$\cA_Y$ is localizing (in the usual sense, recalled in Appendix~\ref{app: localizing cats}), and is in particular a Serre subcategory of~$\cA$, and we set $\cA_U:=\cA/\cA_Y$.
+Given a closed subset $Y$ of $X$ with open complement $U\coloneq X\setminus Y$, we let $\cA_Y$ denote the subcategory of $\cA$ consisting of those representations all of whose irreducible subquotients lie in blocks corresponding to closed points of $Y$.
+The subcategory~$\cA_Y$ is localizing (in the usual sense, recalled in Appendix~\ref{app: localizing cats}), and is in particular a Serre subcategory of~$\cA$, and we set $\cA_U\coloneq \cA/\cA_Y$.

 Our main result shows that the category $\cA$ can be {\em localized} over~$X$, in the following precise sense (see Theorem~\ref{thm: stack of abelian categories} and Remark~\ref{rem: what is a stack of abelian categories}). \begin{thm} The collection $\{\cA_U\}$ forms a stack {\em (}of abelian categories{\em )} over the Zariski site of~$X$. \end{thm}